floweredscarf/su25/labs/lab02/index.md

 Run `git pull skeleton main` in your repo.
 You should get a `lab02/` folder.
 For this, and later labs, we strongly recommend opening up the lab in IntelliJ.

 **Note:** You may notice after pulling and setting up your workspace that two of the files, `PathHarness.java` and `PathTest.java`, will have orange coffee mugs next to their name instead of a blue circle.
 This is ok!
-We will revist those files later in the lab.
+We will revisit those files later in the lab.

 Also, please note that this lab expects exposure to programming similar to that obtained in a course like CS 61A.
 We will begin diving deep into Java, and moving